-Unlike a usual vaccine, RNA vaccines work by the introduction of an mRNA sequence into the host's cells.
-This mRNA codes for a diseasespecific antigen.
-Once inside a cell, the mRNA instructs the cell to

-It can take years to develop vaccines first in laboratories to show proofof- concept, then developing a manufacturing process to make stable and a highly pure product to be tested in animals and humans, and finally.
+- Unlike a usual vaccine, RNA vaccines work by the introduction of an mRNA sequence into the host's cells. - This mRNA codes for a disease- specific antigen.
+Once inside a cell, the mRNA instructs the cell to produce the antigen, which is recognized by the immune system which makes an antibody or cellular response. - It can take years to develop vaccines first in laboratories to show proof- ofconcept, then developing a manufacturing process to make stable and a highly pure product to be tested in animals and humans, and finally.

-Instead, mRNA vaccine carries the molecular instructions to make the protein in the body through a synthetic RNA of the virus.

-The host body uses this to produce the viral protein that is recognized and thereby making the body mount an immune response against the disease.
+- Instead, mRNA vaccine carries the molecular instructions to make the protein in the body through a synthetic RNA of the virus. - The host body uses this to produce the viral protein that is recognized and thereby making the body mount an immune response against the disease.